-In Step 1.3, the interface table can be used to map the DUT signals to the interface signals available in the reference design.
-In this example, we only use a single channel, so the channel 1 connections and AXI register interfaces should be configured as shown in the two images below.
+In Step 1.3, the interface table maps the DUT signals to the interface signals available in the reference design.
+Because this example uses a single channel, configure the channel 1 connections and AXI register interfaces as shown in these images.

-Step 2 prepares the design for code generation by doing some design checks.
+Step 2 prepares the model for HDL code generation by performing design checks.

-Step 3 performs the actual HDL code generation for the IP core.
+Step 3 generates HDL code for the IP core.

-Step 4 integrates the newly generated IP core into the larger Zynq SDR reference design, generates the bitstream, and helps you load it onto the board.
+Step 4 of the HDL Workflow Advisor integrates the newly generated IP core into the Zynq SDR reference design, generates the corresponding bitstream, and loads the bitstream onto the board.

 Software Interface Library

-You can use the generated software interface model as a starting point for full SW targeting to the Zynq: external mode simulation, processor-in-the-loop, and full deployment.
-Note that the generated model is overwritten each time you run Step 4.2.
-To further develop your software algorithm, save the model under a unique name.
-For a software interface model that shows how you can structure this model, see section Running the Software and Hardware on the Zynq board.
+You can use the generated template software interface model as a starting point for a full SW targeting, such as, external mode simulation, processor-in-the-loop, and full deployment.
+Because the generated model is overwritten each time you run Step 4.2, it is recommended to save this model under a unique name and develop your software algorithm there.

-Use the rest of the workflow to generate a bitstream for the FPGA fabric and to download the bitstream to the board.
+The last steps of the HDL Workflow Advisor generate a bitstream for the PL and download the bitstream onto the board.

-Run build process externally.
-This selection allows you to continue using MATLAB while the FPGA image is being built.
-The step requires a couple of minutes to complete after some basic project checks.
-When a green checkmark indicates that the step is complete, you must still wait until the external shell shows a successful bitstream build before moving on to the next step.
+Step 4.3 generates a bitstream for the PL.
+You can execute this step in an external shell by selecting Run build process externally.
+This selection allows you to continue using MATLAB while building the FPGA image.
+Once some basic project checks are complete, Step 4.3 is marked with a green checkmark.
+However, you must wait until the external shell displays a successful bitstream build before moving on to the next step.